-Ground Source Heat Pump Systems Explained for London Residents
+Ground Source Heat Pump Systems Explained

 A ground source heat pump takes advantage of the heat in the ground to provide your home with reliable heating and hot water.
 Temperatures underground remain between 10 and 15 degrees Celsius regardless of the time of year, so the system can be utilized all year round.